mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Factions - Political Actions.md

   - "[[Faction Relations]]"
 author: DM
 ---
+You can only take one Political Action per turn: it represents your approach towards your relationship with factions for the week.

 ### Earning & Losing Favours (typical)
 - **Patronage (low profile).** Offer donations, service, or access to **one faction**.
 Gain **+1 Favour** with that faction.